leftwm/leftwm/CONTRIBUTING.md

 ### User Documentation

-When introducing new commands or config options it is helpfull to provide some user level documentation and keep the initial PR message body updated with this documentation.
+When introducing new commands or config options it is helpful to provide some user level documentation and keep the initial PR message body updated with this documentation.

-If possilbe please provide a snippet for the relevant wiki-article/section, so this can be updated acordingly as quick as possible.
+If possible please provide a snippet for the relevant wiki-article/section, so this can be updated accordingly as quick as possible.

 #### Manual Page

-If possible, please document your newly added commands / configuration options to the `leftwm` manual page, as this will help users who need offline documentation available or a "quick look" at any command.
+If possible, please document your newly added commands/configuration options to the `leftwm` manual page, as this will help users who need offline documentation available or a "quick look" at any command.
 To do so, search for `leftwm/doc/leftwm.1` and document your changes in there.

 ### Tips and Tricks